AustinCodingAcademy/311_wk3_day1_db_select/README.md

 2. Select the "state" field for users with a first name of "Glory"

-3. Select all fields from users who's phone1 starts with "773"
+3. Select all fields from users whose phone1 starts with "773"

 ## Query Responses